DHTMLX/gantt-docs/data/desktop/styling_guide.md

 ###Subscale

-You can specify a new style for the subscale via the **css** attribute of the api/gantt_subscales_config.md property.
+You can specify a new style for a scale via the **css** attribute of the api/gantt_scales_config.md property.
 For example, you can set a specific color for the weekends as follows:

 ~~~js
 <style type="text/css">